NirbheySymTSE/Add-users-to-room/README.md

 * RSA Key Pair
 * config.json
+* userIDs.csv

 These will be required to be passed through to the script so it can be executed.

+**RSA Key Pair**

-RSA Key Pair, this will need to come internally from your team who administers your Pod.
+This will need to come internally from your team who administers your Pod.

+**config.json**

-A config.json will be required in this format:
+This will be required in this format:

 ```
 {